piranna/piranna.github.io/pages/about.md

 [James Croney](https://github.com/techtruth), Tech Lead at [Virbela](https://virbela.com/), November 2021:

-> You have good eyes for spotting best approaches and practices for things, even
+> "You have good eyes for spotting best approaches and practices for things,
-> if people ignore them.
+> even if people ignore them."

-> You have a good head on your shoulders about code and you offer good insights
+> "You have a good head on your shoulders about code and you offer good insights
-> about things.
+> about things."

 [Sol Rengifo Calderón](https://www.linkedin.com/in/sol-rengifo-calder%C3%B3n-5ba96514a/),
 founder of [Gud](https://gud.social/), July 2022: